Skip to main content

 "What ideas have I saved recently?"

-→ AI reads from MEMORY/ideas/
+→ AI reads from KB/ideas/

 "What did I learn about API design?"

-→ AI searches MEMORY/learnings/
+→ AI searches KB/learnings/

 "Show me my recent research"

-→ AI lists files in MEMORY/research/
+→ AI lists files in KB/research/

 Building On Previous Work